Killerton's 500 storm hit trees won't go to waste.

-The recent winter storms caused the greatest loss of trees in 20 years for the National Trust and the repair work continues months after the Valentine’s Day storm surge hit the south west.
+The winter storms of 2013 caused the greatest loss of trees in 20 years for the National Trust and the repair work continues months after the Valentine’s Day storm surge hit the south west

 The loss of 500 trees across the 6,400 acre Killerton estate was heartbreaking.
 It included veteran trees that stood for decades in the historic parkland, specimen trees in the formal garden that were significant to the landscaping, saplings planted by volunteers in Ashclyst Forest and countless trees growing in the wider countryside and woodlands.